Philosophy of the Judicial Review Board

-All of the Board’s activities, and ultimately its very existence, derive from a single principle: dedication to student responsibility for student actions.
-Thus the Board conceives of its role, in terms of the University judicial process, as one of mediation between the expectations of the University as an enduring institution, the needs and rights of the student body as a whole, and the needs, rights and impulses of the individual student.
+All of the Judicial Review Board’s (JRB’s) activities, and ultimately its very existence, derive from a single principle: the student’s accountability for his or her own conduct.
+Thus the JRB conceives of its role, in terms of the University judicial process, as one of mediation between the expectations of the University as an enduring institution, the needs and rights of the student body as a whole, and the needs, rights and conduct of the individual student.
 Each alleged violation of University rules is considered unique, due to the circumstances surrounding the violation; therefore, there is no system precedence.
 The sanctions it recommends represent, not an attempt to punish, but the best possible balance of the three interests, and are a sincere attempt to communicate to the individual, at the most immediate level possible, that his/her actions have somehow damaged the mutual ongoing process of education.

 Composition of the Board

 The Judicial Review Board (JRB) shall be comprised of the President, Vice President, and twenty elected members — five from each of the first-year, sophomore, junior, and senior classes.
 The JRB is advised by the Office of Judicial Affairs and Community Responsibility.
 If a judicial representative feels that he or she cannot hear the case objectively, the representative shall disqualify himself/herself from the hearing.
 A quorum of five must be present to hold a hearing.
 The others shall be reserved in the event of an appeal.
 JRB members will select (from within the JRB), a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.

 Procedures for JRB hearings:

 1. The JRB President receives the Incident Report and will contact the accused student about the scheduled date and time of the hearing.